 Current Status of Massage Therapy Regulation

-Massage therapy regulation in Manitoba is currently in the early stages of planning, with the regulatory body estimated to be in place by mid to late 2027.
+Massage therapy regulation in Manitoba is currently in the early stages of planning.

 Transitional Council for Massage Therapists